Domestic abuse or violence

 - social services

-- a health professional, eg a doctor, nurse, midwife, psychologist or health visitor
+- a health professional, for example a doctor, nurse, midwife, psychologist or health visitor

 - a refuge manager